hugolesta/awesome-challenge/README.md

     - Go to System manager service.
     - Enter to Session Manager.
-    - Start a new session.
+    - Hit Start session.
-    - Once the infrastructure is deployed you should watch the machines there, you can select one and connect via SSM agent.
+    - Once the infrastructure is deployed you should see the machines there, you can select one and connect via SSM agent.
+    - Select one machine and hit Start session button again.

 # Built With